SebastianSchwank/Genesis/README.md

 - Good paralellisation thanks to self error calculating neurons
 - Debug window for the activity of the neurons over all lessons included
 - Learning speed improvement VS. backpropagation in some cases

- In short:
- One global calculated learning parameter supervises the whole network towards the given solution by try (noise).

  In this demo the net learns to analyse the frequency for a given sine function (the count of the active neuron is the frequency).